PhilippeMarcotte/philippemarcotte.github.io/_posts/2019-11-16-rtp-stack-for-voip.md

 category: software
 author: philippemarcotte
 externalLink:
-order: 3
+order: 4
 ---

-My last project during my undergrad studies consisted in developping an RTP Stack for testing purposes of a VoIP software made by the company Broadsoft.
+My last project during my undergrad studies consisted in developping an RTP Stack for testing a VoIP software made by the company Broadsoft.
 The code is under NDA.

----